mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 to Yori in the Regina subsector problematical for Jump–1 ships.

-Vessels approaching the world are warned off and directed to the system’s gas giants to skim fuel.
+Vessels approaching the world are warned off and directed to the system's gas giants to skim fuel.
 Those which cannot do this are permitted to refuel from a small tanker kept on standby for the purpose, though they are charged over the odds for the privilege.
 As usual the Imperial authorities are not forthcoming about why they